Best Buy warns on profit; U.S. unit head to leave

 "I think people were looking for more out of the third-quarter results given that we had some big product launches," said Morningstar analyst R.J.
 Hottovy.
 "Even though it was toward the end of the quarter, you had the iPhone 5 out there."

+Analysts were hoping the consumer electronics industry would get a boost from the recent or upcoming debuts of Windows 8, the iPhone 5, the Nintendo Wii U video game console, and stronger videogame title releases this year.

-The retailer also warned same-store sales would decline in the low-to-mid single digits for the period.
-Best Buy has posted same-store sales declines in eight of the last nine quarters.
+On Wednesday, Best Buy also warned same-store sales would decline in the low-to-mid single digits for the third quarter.
+The retailer has already posted same-store sales declines in eight of the last nine quarters.

 Best Buy shares fell to $15.77 in after-hours trading from a $16.92 close on the New York Stock Exchange.
 The company also said Wednesday that it would hold an investor day on November 1 to discuss Joly's plans for the future.

-(Reporting by Brad Dorfman in Chicago and Dhanya Skariachan and Phil Wahba in New York; Writing by Ben Berkowitz; Editing by Gary Hill, Leslie Adler, Tim Dobbyn and Andrew Hay)
+(Reporting by Dhanya Skariachan, Martinne Geller and Phil Wahba in New York and Brad Dorfman in Chicago; Writing by Ben Berkowitz and Dhanya Skariachan; Editing by Gary Hill, Leslie Adler, Tim Dobbyn, Andrew Hay and Phil Berlowitz)